kiler129/snmp-mib-parser/examples/README.md

 ---
 ### [`tree.c`](tree.c)
-Contains the simplest C source code to print the OID tree in console, like `snmptranslate` does.
+Contains the simplest C source code to print the OID tree in the console, like `snmptranslate` does.

 You don't need to worry about that file (i.e. compile it nor use.).
 It's provided for reference only to compare implementations.
 The `print_mib_tree()` used there, as you probably can see, doesn't allow for any information